Lightning-AI/pytorch-lightning/docs/source-pytorch/common/progress_bar.rst

 It prints to ``stdout`` and shows up to four different bars:

 - **sanity check progress:** the progress during the sanity check run
 - **train progress:** shows the training progress.
-It will pause if validation starts and will resume when it ends, and also accounts for multiple validation runs during training when :paramref:`~pytorch_lightning.trainer.trainer.Trainer.val_check_interval` is used.
+It will pause if validation starts and will resume when it ends, and also accounts for multiple validation runs during training when :paramref:`~pytorch_lightning.Trainer.params.val_check_interval` is used.
 - **validation progress:** only visible during validation; shows total progress over all validation datasets.
 - **test progress:** only active when testing; shows total progress over all test datasets.